-As Ireland prepares to face the biggest storm since 1961’s Hurricane Debbie, we hope our customers and colleagues are taking the appropriate measures to stay safe in extreme weather conditions.
+As Storm Ali hits Northern Ireland, we hope our customers and colleagues are taking the appropriate measures to stay safe.

-To assist in your preparations, we have compiled tips for staying safe both in the car and in the home, when stormy weather is on the horizon.
+To assist, we have compiled tips for staying safe both in the car and in the home.

 In the Car